waku-org/specs/standards/application/inbox.md

 The noise protocol name would then be `Noise_KNfallback_25519_ChaChaPoly_BLAKE2s`

-This protocol opts for 32bit variants to optimize for mobile and resource constrained environments.
+This protocol opts for 32bit platform optimized variants(where possible) to reduce overhead in mobile and resource constrained environments.

 ### Endianness